LordUbuntu/hello3000/README.md

 4. I'll merge it in at most 3 days

 **_subject to the following limitations_**:
-- contribution must be in a novel language (a language that is not already in the repository)
+- The contribution must be in a novel language (a language that is not already in the repository)
-- contribution must follow the same formula/structure (read input and assign to variable `name`, write output `"Hello [name]!"`)
+- The contribution must follow the same formula/structure (read input and assign to variable `name`, write output `"Hello [name]!"`)
+- The program should be able to take input and print output on it's own (HTML/XML/MD won't be allowed)
-- the program should be contained in a `main` function and that function called, if it can be done in the language!
+- The program should be contained in a `main` function and that function called, if it can be done in the language!
   - The input should _not_ include a text prompt like "what is your name?"

 Contributions which do not meet the above requirementes will not be accepted.

 If enough people contribute frequently enough, I will create a github action for this process.
-I doubt that will hapen thought >_>
+I doubt that will happen though >_>

 ## Languages